jasny/improved-php-iterable/README.md

     ->toArray();
 ```

-As type you may specific any PHP type, a pseudo types like `iterable` or `callable`, as class name or a resource type.
+You may specify any PHP type, pseudo type like `iterable` or `callable`, class name or resource type.
 For resources use the resource type, plus "resource", eg `"stream resource"`.

 As second argument, a `Throwable` object may be passed, this is either an `Exception` or `Error`.

-The error message may contain up to three sprintf place holders.
+The error message may contain up to three sprintf placeholders.
 The first `%s` is replaced with the type of the value.
 The second is used for the description of the key.
 The third is typically not needed, but when specified is
 replaced with the given type(s).